Stage Lighting 101 — Everything You Need to Know

 • Gobos are templates you place in front of lights to project patterns, such as stars, foliage, or company logos.
 They’re often used to add texture or create dynamic backgrounds.

 • DMX Control: Most modern lighting setups use DMX lighting consoles, which allow you to program cues, control light movements, and sync everything with the performance.
-These consoles are a must-have if you’re working on a larger production or festival lighting project.
+These consoles are necessary if you’re working on a more significant production or festival lighting project.

-• Intelligent Lighting: This refers to automated lights that can move, change color, and adjust intensity independently.
+• Intelligent Lighting is automated lights that can move, change color, and adjust intensity independently.
 These lights are perfect for events like concerts or festivals where the lighting needs to keep pace with fast-moving action.

 Don’t Forget Practical Considerations